wp-plugins/wp-social-bookmarking/readme.txt

 == Changelog ==

+  = 1.8 =

+* Added: WP Social Bookmarking Demo blog

+ = 1.7 =

+* Updated: style.css

+ = 1.4 =

+* Added:  Support submit posts feed on <a href="http://www.onlinerel.com/">OnlineRel</a> in new languages: English, German, Russian, French, Portuguese, Spanish  This helps to promote your blog and get more traffic.

+ = 1.3 =

+* Added: Plugin support sharing your posts feed on <a href="http://www.onlinerel.com/">OnlineRel</a>

+ = 1.2 =

+* Added: style.css

+ = 1.1 =

+* Feature to change Icon Size has been added.

  = 1.0 =

--First stable version.
+* First stable version.

- = 1.1 =
--Feature to change Icon Size has been added.

- = 1.2 =

--Added: style.css

- = 1.3 =

- -Added: Plugin support sharing your posts feed on <a href="http://www.onlinerel.com/">OnlineRel</a>

- = 1.4 =

- -Added:  Support submit posts feed on <a href="http://www.onlinerel.com/">OnlineRel</a> in new languages: English, German, Russian, French, Portuguese, Spanish
- This helps to promote your blog and get more traffic.

- = 1.6 =

- -Updated: style.css

-  = 1.7 =

- -Added: WP Social Bookmarking Demo blog